matthew-brett/les-pilot/report.md

 * use analysis with real data and open questions to give an "authentic data analysis experience" [@temple_lang2015] by "teaching through research" [@cobb2015mere].

+The second of these arguments gives a further motivation to teach code - in order to make statistical reasoning more accessible to students who do not have a substantial background in mathematics.

+# Prior art

+There are now sevaral books and courses teaching statistics and data science to readers who can already write Python or R code - Think Stats, Statistics is Easy, Data science from Scratch.

 Teaching this way has become much easier with the development of interactive code and data notebooks, such as the [Jupyter Notebook](https://jupyter.org)